troglobit/finit/doc/config.md

 time of 3 seconds before they are SIGKILLed, this can be adjusted using the above `kill:SEC` syntax.

+#### Conditional Loading

+Finit support conditional loading of stanzas.
+The following example is take from the `system/hotplug.conf` file in the Finit distribution.
+Here we only show a simplified subset.

+Starting with the `nowarn` option.

+    service nowarn name:udevd pid:udevd /lib/systemd/systemd-udevd
+    service nowarn name:udevd pid:udevd udevd

+When loading the .conf file Finit looks for `/lib/systemd/systemd-udevd` if that is not found Finit automatically logs a warning.
+The `nowarn` option disables this warning so that the second line can be evaluated, which also provides a service named `udevd`.

+    run nowarn if:udevd <pid/udevd> udevadm settle -t 0

+This line is only loaded if we know of a service named `udevd`.
+Again, we do not warn if `udevadm` is not found, Execution will also stop here until the PID condition is asserted, i.e., Finit detecting udevd has started.

+    run nowarn conflict:udevd [S] mdev -s -- Populating device tree

+If `udevd` is not available, we try to run `mdev`, but if that is not found, again we do not warn.

+Conditional loading statements can also be negated, so the previous stanza can also be written as:

+    run nowarn if:!udevd [S] mdev -s -- Populating device tree

+The reason for using `confict` in this example is that a conflict can be resolved.
+Stanzas marked with `conflict:foo` are rechecked at runtime.

+#### Conditional Execution

+Similar to conditional loading of stanzas there is conditional runtime execution.
+This can be confusing at first, since Finit already has a condition subsystem, but this is more akin to the qualification to a runlevel.
+E.g., a `task [123]` is qualified to run only in runlevel 1, 2, and 3.
+It is not considered for other runlevels.

+Conditional execution qualify a run/task/service based on a condition.
+Consider this (simplified) example from the Infix operating system:

+    run [S]                       name:startup <pid/sysrepo> confd -b --load startup-config run [S] if:<usr/fail-startup> name:failure <pid/sysrepo> confd    --load failure-config

+The two run statements reside in the same .conf file so Finit runs them in true sequence.
+If loading the file `startup-config` fails confd sets the condition `usr/fail-startup`, thus allowing the next run statement to load `failure-config`.

+Notice critical the difference between `<pid/sysrepo>` condition and `if:<usr/fail-startup>`.
+The former is a condition for starting and the latter is a condition to check if a run/task/service is qualified to even be considered.

+Conditional execution statements can also be negated, so provided the file loaded did the opposite, i.e., set a condition on success, the previous stanza can also be written as:

+    run [S] if:<!usr/startup-ok> name:failure <pid/sysrepo> confd ...

 ### Run-parts Scripts